EliAndrewC/l7r/setting/l7r.md

 Thus it came to pass that even after the source of Suro's power later became known, Lord Moon's decree that none should suffer continued to protect Suro, as punishing him would violate that decree, and Lord Moon's decrees are absolute in the realm of night.

 Disciples of Suro learn to call upon the power of the Shadow of Nothing by beseeching Suro to share this power with those who serve him.
-In the days before the Empire, this was done openly by those to the south of the Spine of the World mountains who later swore fealty to Bayushi, founder of the Scorpion clan.
-The Order of Lord Moon knows that the high priestess who was chosen by the Shinsei as the Scorpion clan Thunder chose her name in honor of Suro, which is why she was known as Shosuro.
+In the days before the Empire, this was done openly by those to the south of the Spine of the World mountains who later swore fealty to Bayushi, founder of the Scorpion Clan.
+The Order of Lord Moon knows that the high priestess who was chosen by the Shinsei as the Scorpion Clan Thunder chose her name in honor of Suro, which is why she was known as Shosuro.
 Indeed, after the defeat of Fu Leng, it was Shosuro alone who returned with the Black Scrolls, and though she died of her wounds shortly after, it was surely the Shadow whose power allowed her to be the last surviving Thunder.

 #### A Saibankan Ruling